zorbyte/TrackWeave/README.md

 ## Branches

-Branching a RDT is rather trivial, as you just continue the RDT, but you add 1 to the branch depth.
+Branching an RDT is rather trivial, as you just continue the RDT, but you add 1 to the branch depth.
 Adding or subtracting more than 1 to the branch depth will make it invalid, and the branch will be ignored.
 When a branch is created, its waypoint will be reset to reflect the root of the branch.